 E: Test of spirit

-The spirit has the target's current health, armor and magic resist, and remains for 10 seconds, reduced by 1 second each time the target damages Illaoi (by single target or area of effect).
-The spirit's remaining duration increases by 1 second whenever it levels up.
+The spirit has the target's current health, armor and magic resist, and remains for 7 seconds.
 A portion of the damage dealt to the spirit is forwarded to the tethered champion.

-Each tentacle will autonomously attack the closest vessel/spirit once every 10 seconds.
+Each tentacle will autonomously attack the closest vessel/spirit once every 5/4/3 seconds (at level 1/7/13).

 VESSEL: It spawns a tentacle near it every 5/4/3 seconds, ceased by taking down Illaoi.